Machine Learning Notebook

 OneHotEncoder — for nominal categories (no order: station_code, payment_method):

-# produces one binary column per category
+# creates one binary column per category

 enc = OneHotEncoder(drop='first', sparse_output=False)